About Vadastuximab Talirine (SGN-CD33A; 33A)

 SGN-CD33A is a novel antibody-drug conjugate (ADC) targeting CD33, which is expressed on most acute myeloid leukemia (AML) cells.
 33A utilizes our newest ADC technology comprising a highly potent DNA binding agent, a pyrrolobenzodiazepine (PBD) dimer, attached via a proprietary site-specific conjugation technology to a monoclonal antibody with engineered cysteines (EC-mAb).
 PBD dimers are significantly more potent than systemic chemotherapeutic drugs and the site-specific conjugation technology allows uniform drug-loading of the cell-killing PBD agent to the anti-CD33 antibody.
 The ADC is designed to be stable in the bloodstream and to release its potent DNA binding agent upon internalization into CD33-expressing cells.

 33A is being evaluated in a pivotal phase 3 trial for AML, as well as several ongoing and planned phase 1 and phase 1/2 clinical trials.
-A phase 3 clinical trial for newly diagnosed patients with AML is planned for 2016.